-MAMH and its partners were also successful in maintaining behavioral health representation on the Health Policy Commission (HPC) board.
-A proposal had been put forward to reorganize the HPC board, including eliminating the member with expertise in behavioral health, substance use, and mental health services.
-This would have been deleterious to advancing the Commonwealth's behavioral health system reform efforts, and ensuring that the needs of people living with behavioral health conditions and their families were represented on this governing body.
+MAMH and its partners were successful in maintaining behavioral health representation on the Health Policy Commission (HPC) board.
+A proposal had been put forward to reorganize the HPC board, including eliminating the requirement that the board include a person with expertise in behavioral health, substance use, and mental health services.
+This would have been detrimental to advancing the Commonwealth's behavioral health system reform efforts, and ensuring that the needs of people living with behavioral health conditions and their families were represented on this governing body.
 Fortunately, the Legislature passed An Act enhancing the market review process just days before the close of the 2023-2024 legislative session.
 With passage of this new law, the behavioral health representative will remain on the HPC board and will be appointed moving forward by the Attorney General.